VictorTaelin/Caramel/README.markdown

 TLB    = (Tree (List Bool))
 ```

 Notice recursion uses the special `*` character, repeated n times, which works like bruijn indexed variables, refering to the nth enclosing complete ADT.
 Polymorphic types are just functions returning ADTs.
 Also, the syntax does not (as a design principle) create any top level definition.
-To get the constructors, pattern matching, accessors and so on you have in Haskell, you need to use **high-order derivers** such as `Ctor`, `Show`, `Match`, `Getter`, `Fold`.
+We can get many free functions for those datatypes using **high-order derivers** such as `Ctor`, `Show`, `Match`, `Getter`, `Fold`.

 ```haskell
 Bool  = #{True | False}